Comprehensive Guide to Removing Packages in Ubuntu

-How to Remove the Package in Ubuntu
+Quick Overview: How to Remove Packages in Ubuntu

-Methods to Remove Packages in Ubuntu
+Methods for Uninstalling Packages in Ubuntu

-1. Using the apt remove Command
+1. Using the `apt remove` Command

 Syntax: